Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Introduction

 To arrive at a highly complete and accurate description of QCD phenomena, and to reduce uncertainties and ambiguities in the interpretation of data from astroparticle experiments, it is important to develop event generators using data from all sources.
 So far, data from astroparticle experiments have not been widely used in this context, apart from a few pioneering studies, see for example~\cite{Baur:2015gzu}.
 While previous generations of astroparticle experiments were not precise enough for this purpose, the latest generation provides a great wealth of data.

-A comparison of specific aspects of accelerator and astroparticle physics data is provided in \autoref{tab:comparison accelerator and astroparticle experiments}.
-There are several challenges to using astroparticle data.
-The initial state of a collision is variable and not well known, and air shower detector arrays observe the final state of a cascade of interactions in a medium, such as air, rather than a single interaction.
-Optical and radio observations track the evolution of the entire shower particle ensemble along the shower axis.
-However, astroparticle data complement accelerator data: they are sensitive to light and heavy flavor production at forward rapidities\footnote{The rapidity of a particle is defined as $y=\frac{1}{2}\ln\frac{E+p_{\parallel}}{E-p_\parallel}$, where $E$ is the total energy and $p_\parallel$ the longitudinal momentum.
-The rapidity behaves additively under a Lorentz transformation along the beam axis, meaning the shape of a rapidity distribution remains unchanged.
-This makes it an attractive observable in particle physics experiments.} and probe collisions at center-of-mass (CM) energies of up to $500$\,TeV.
-They also probe collisions that are not easily accessible at colliders, such as those initiated by pions and kaons ~\cite{Petrov:2009wr,Ryutin:2011kt}.
-Exploiting complementary data from both fields can further reduce theoretical uncertainties in event generators.
-This also provides a powerful test of the effective phenomenological models employed.
-Ultimately, event generators that include sufficiently general models should be able to describe all the data from particle and astroparticle experiments without inconsistencies.
+A comparison of specific aspects of accelerator and astroparticle physics data is given in \autoref{tab:comparison accelerator and astroparticle experiments}.
+Several challenges must be overcome to use astroparticle data: the initial state of a collision is variable and not well known, and air shower detector arrays observe the final state of a cascade of interactions in a medium such as air rather than a single interaction, while optical and radio observations observe the evolution of the entire shower particle ensemble along the shower axis.
+However, astroparticle data are complementary to accelerator data: they are sensitive to light and heavy flavor production at forward rapidities and probe collisions at center-of-mass (CM) energies of up to $500$\,TeV, as well as to collisions that are not easily accessible at colliders~\cite{Petrov:2009wr,Ryutin:2011kt}, such as those initiated by pions and kaons.
+By exploiting complementary data from both fields, theoretical uncertainties in event generators can be further reduced.
+This also provides a powerful test of the effective phenomenological models employed; ultimately, event generators including sufficiently general models should be able to describe all the data without inconsistencies.

-Currently, new event generators are manually tuned and verified by comparing them to a set of accelerator data.
-Then, the effect of changes is studied by comparing EAS predictions to observational data.
-The first step toward global tuning is automating the comparison and tuning to accelerator data.
-This will allow for the rapid testing of new models and quick retuning as new models or data become available.
-Including EAS data in the second step is challenging due to fundamental differences between the measurements in the two fields.
-Most of the complexity arises from the unknown initial state of the first and subsequent collisions and the computational resources needed for full EAS simulations.
-Developing standardized tools is a crucial prerequisite for this effort.
+Automatic tuning allows a rapid cycle of testing new models, and allows a quick retuning as new models or data become available.
+Due to the fundamental differences between the measurements in the two fields, this is a complex effort, mostly because of the unknown initial state of the first and subsequent collisions and the computational resources needed for full EAS simulations.
+The development of standardized tools is a crucial prerequisite for this effort.

-Recent Cross-Section for Cosmic Rays (XSCRC) workshops at CERN have addressed the lack of cross-section data necessary for improving hadronic interaction models for modeling the propagation of cosmic rays in our galaxy.
-These workshops provide a roadmap for closing key cross-section data gaps \cite{Maurin:2025gsz}.